HURRICANE

 Caribbean Sea

-See the Special Feature Section for details on an ongoing Gale Warning off the coast of Colombia.
+Please refer to the Special Features section for details on a Gale Warning off the coast of Colombia.

 Atlantic Ocean